Bayesian clustering of high-dimensional data via latent repulsive mixtures: Introduction

-The cluster estimate is interpretable and hence useful if observations belonging to different clusters are well separated.
-Repulsive mixture models encourage well-separated clusters by assuming a prior for the cluster centers that favors regular (i.e., well-separated) point configurations.
+The cluster estimate is interpretable and, hence, useful if observations belonging to different clusters are well separated.
+Repulsive mixture models encourage well-separated clusters by assuming a prior for the cluster centers $\mu_h$'s that favors regular (i.e., well-separated) point configurations.
 A straightforward approach to define such a prior is assuming a repulsive point process which governs both the cardinality $m$ of the components and the locations of the $\mu_h$'s.
 In particular, it is possible to define such a process by specifying a density with respect to a Poisson point process.
-For instance, \cite{quinlan2017parsimonious, xie2019bayesian, Ber22} assume a pairwise interaction process whose density, with respect to a suitably defined Poisson process, is
+For instance, \cite{quinlan2017parsimonious, xie2019bayesian} assume a pairwise interaction process whose density, with respect to a suitably defined Poisson process, is

-where $\phi_1$ is a bounded function, $\phi_2$ is a non-decreasing function, and $Z$ is a normalization constant that is usually intractable.
+where $\phi_1$ is a bounded function, $\phi_2$ is a non-decreasing function, and $Z$ is a normalizing constant that is usually intractable.
 See \cite{DaVeJo2} and \cite{MoWaBook03} for the definition of density with respect to a Poisson point process.

 This choice of the prior would ensure that different clusters are associated with well-separated latent scores $\eta_i$' s, but is this enough to ensure well-separated clusters of data $y_i$'s?
 By the properties of the Gaussian distribution, we have